Steve Smith (cricketer): ICC World Test Championship Final and Tour of West Indies 2025

 In May 2025, Smith was named as Australia test vice-captain for the 2025 ICC World Test Championship final and the tour of West Indies cricket team.

 In June 2025, on the first day of the 2025 World Test Championship final v South Africa at Lords, Smith scored his 42nd Test fifty and broke an almost 100-year-old record for most runs (591 runs) by overseas batter at the north London venue, overtaking Australian Warren Bardsley's record of 575 runs.
 Smith was dismissed caught for 66 runs.
 During the third day, Smith suffered a compound dislocation of his right little finger.
 Smith was wearing a helmet while fielding in a very close slips position to the quicks due to the edges not carrying due to the nature of the pitch, when he suffered the injury attempting to take a catch, dropping the catch and immediately leaving the field in pain.
 Smith was taken to hospital for X-rays and further treatment.
 Smith avoided surgery for the "gruesome" compound dislocation, with the wound washed and disinfected at hospital, later placed in a splint.
 South Africa won the final by 5 wickets, with Smith not returning for the final days play.

 Smith missed the 1st Test v West Indies at Bridgetown, marking the first Test he had missed since 2019 Ashes, breaking a streak of over 50+ consecutive tests.

 In July 2025, Smith returned for the 2nd Test v West Indies, at Grenada.
 Smith was out for 3 in the 1st innings.
 Due to his finger injury, he was unable to field in his customary slips position for the quick bowlers, only for the spin bowlers.
 He fielded predominately at mid on/off.
 In Australia's 2nd batting innings, Smith scored his 43rd Test fifty, scoring 71 runs from 119 deliveries before falling lbw.

 Ashes in Australia 2025–26

-In October 2025, it was confirmed Smith would captain in at least the 1st Test of the 2025-26 Ashes, with Cummins unavailable due to a back injury.
+In October 2025, it was confirmed Smith would captain in at least the 1st Test of the 2025–26 Ashes, with Cummins unavailable due to a back injury.

+During the Ashes, Smith would captain Australia for the 1st, 2nd, 4th, and 5th Test of the 2025–26 Ashes, with Cummins unavailable due to injury/recovery.
+Cummins returned to captain the 3rd before being ruled out the rest of the series because of said injury.

+During the Third Test of the 2025–26 Ashes, Smith was ruled out with "vertigo-like symptoms", and was replaced by Usman Khawaja for the match.

+During the 5th Test in Sydney, Smith scored his 37th Test century and 13th Ashes century with a dominant 138-run innings off 220 balls.
+During that same innings, he passed Sir Jack Hobbs' record of all-time Ashes runs of 3,636, shifting into second place on the list, only behind Sir Donald Bradman.